Please update your Flash player to see this menu.

 ---Most, if not all, days during school summer vacation

 Families with preschoolers are a perfect fit for the Southern California Select passport.
 The last time that our family chose this particular passport, we had two preschoolers in the family---and this pass was a dream come true.
-We could take the kids for several hours in the morning on weekdays, then come home when they got tired---without worrying that we "missed something."
+We could take the kids for several hours in the morning on weekdays, then come home when they got tired---without worrying that we "wasted our money" for staying such a short length of time.
 We could always go back a different day---something we could not have done if we had purchased one-day tickets.

 Senior citizens may also find this pass to be quite useful.
 With a pass in hand, it's easy to leave the park after fatigue or pain sets in.
 Especially for retirees, the blockout-date restrictions become meaningless.
 If anything, visiting the park becomes more pleasant when you choose dates when most people are either at work or at school.

-June 2016--- From January thru May, pass holders could plan their Disneyland visits on many different weekdays during the month.
+June 2018--- From January thru May, pass holders can plan their Disneyland visits on many different weekdays during the month.
 However, June is when the "available" days really dwindle down for people who have the Southern California Select annual pass.
-In June, there are only 6 days...yes, that's SIX measly days...when you're allowed into the park without buying a full-priced ticket.
-These date are Wednesday & Thursday, June 1 & 2, and Monday thru Thursday, June 6, 7, 8 & 9.
-All other dates in June, 2016 are blocked out.
+In June, there are only 4 days...yes, that's four measly days...when you're allowed into the park.
+These date are June 4, 5, 6, and 7.
+All other dates in June are blocked out.
+NEW: The park just added a few more dates to the list on June 6th!
+These newly-added dates are June 11, 12, 13, 14, 15, 18, 19 and 20.

-July 2016--- EVERY DATE IN JULY is on the blockout list!
+July 2018--- EVERY DATE IN JULY is on the blockout list!
 You must purchase a regular full-priced theme park ticket to visit Disneyland Park on ANY day this month.
+The park no longer sells discounted "blockout day" tickets.

-August 2016-- There are only 9 days in August, 2016 on which SoCal Select passholders may enter the park.
-These dates are: Aug 22, 23, 24, 25, 29, 30 & 31.
+August 2018-- There are only a few days in August, 2018 on which SoCal Select passholders may enter the park.
+These dates are: Aug 20, 21, 22, 23, 27, 28, 29, and 30.
 All other dates are blocked and you'll have to purchase a full-priced ticket in order to visit the park.

-October 2016-- All Saturdays & Sundays blocked out.
+October 2018-- All Saturdays & Sundays blocked out.
 You may visit the park on EVERY weekday this month!
-Note: on some dates, there will be an early closing time at Disneyland (due to the park's after-hours Halloween parties.)
-The dates of those parties haven't been released by Disneyland at the time of this update.
+Note: on some dates, there may be an early closing time at Disneyland (due to the park's after-hours Halloween parties.)
+Be sure to check Disneyland's calendar of hours before you hear to the park.

-February 2017-- All Saturdays & Sundays blocked out.
-Feb 17th & 20th are also no-go.
+February 2019-- All Saturdays & Sundays blocked out.
+Feb 15th & 18th are also on the no-go list.
 However, you may visit on every other weekday in February.

 There is one "grandfathered" Disneyland pass for local residents